pew15/minor-digital-science/docs/faq-regulations.md

 ## Do I have a guaranteed **place** in a course?

 For optional courses, there is **no** such guarantee.
 We plan several parallel groups for generic courses and hope to have enough vacancies for all interested students.
-In the case of overbooked courses, we will conduct a [prioritised randomisation acceptance procedure]().
+In the case of overbooked courses, we will conduct a [prioritised randomisation acceptance procedure](./faq-content.html#which-acceptance-rules-are-used).

 ## Do I need to complete all courses in the bundle **before finishing my major**?

 **Yes**, as minors (_Wahlpacketen_) can only be attended and completed within a study programme.
 Once you finished your programme, you can not attend/complete any courses of a minor anymore.
 (Unless you were enrolled in several programmes and only finished one of them.)

-As a reasonable time to complete our minor is [3 semesters](javascript:parent.gotonode(99948063039549)), it is important to **start as early as possible**.
+As a reasonable time to complete our minor is [3 semesters](), it is important to **start as early as possible**.
 It is especially crucial for MSc students.

 ## Can I get a **confirmation of completion** of the minor?